masoodfaisal/ml-workshop/docs/setup-1-demo-tools.md

 - On GUI, select click project ml-workshop to select it
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/30-select-ml-workshop-project.png)

 - Before installation, you may need to get your OpenShift cluster administrator to adjust your limit ranges - or delete if this a test cluster without resource pressures.
-This is because, there are some moderate resouyrce require,ents associated with this workshop, e.g. Jenkins alone requires 4 vCPU and 4 Gi memory and there are other resource hungry elements as well.
+This is because, there are some moderate resource requirements associated with this workshop, e.g. Jenkins alone requires 4 vCPU and 4 Gi memory and there are other resource hungry elements as well.
 These are set here:
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/30-select-ml-workshop-project.png)

 - Install Jenkins Operator (this takes several minutes)